 Conventional and naturopathic refer to the training and practice of the physician.
 Both attend 4 year, accredited medical schools.
-Conventional providers are licensed physicians that earned a MD degree and practice traditional, pharmaceutical based medicine within the insurance model to alleviate symptoms of disease.
-Naturopathic providers are licensed physicians that earned a ND degree and practice with a variety of tools to heal the underlying cause of a patient’s illness, restore vitality, and prevent future illness.
+Conventional practitioners are licensed physicians that earned an MD degree and practice traditional, pharmaceutical based medicine within the insurance model to alleviate symptoms of disease.
+Naturopathic practitioners are licensed physicians that earned a ND degree and practice with a variety of tools to heal the underlying cause of a patient’s illness, restore vitality, and prevent future illness.
 Some ND’s work within the insurance model and some are cash based.

-Integrative is a term that can be used by any health care provider, conventional and naturopathic, and it typically means the provider sees themselves as part of a patient’s health care team that may include MD’s, ND’s, specialists, chiropractors, counselors, and other health and wellness providers.
-The provider also uses both pharmaceutical and holistic or natural tools in practice, depending on patient need.
+Integrative is a term that can be used by any health care provider, conventional and naturopathic, and it typically means the provider sees themselves as part of a patient’s health care team that may include MD’s, ND’s, specialists, chiropractors, counselors, and other health and wellness practitioners.
+The practitioner also uses both pharmaceutical and holistic or natural tools in practice, depending on patient need.

 Dr. Tremblay is a naturopathic physician by training.
-She practices integrative medicine, because her patients typically also see a MD and a specialist (such as an endocrinologist), and she wants her patients to know that she will respect their health care choices and communicate effectively with their other providers.
-Dr. Tremblay practices holistic medicine, because she is passionate about applying her specialized training in herbs, nutrients, and homeopathy to stimulate the body’s own healing response while reducing dependency on pharmaceutical medications.
-Dr. Tremblay practices functional medicine, because she believes it is a superior diagnostic technique for understanding the root cause of illness in the body, and that patient’s experience faster results and more complete healing when treatment is determined by exactly what is causing the illness in their body.
+Dr. Tremblay uses nutrition, lifestyle changes, and holistic therapies, because she knows that these tools are enough to stimulate the body’s own healing response while reducing dependency on pharmaceutical medications.
+Dr. Tremblay utilizes functional laboratory testing she believes it is a superior diagnostic technique for understanding the root cause of illness in the body, and that patient’s experience faster results and more complete healing when treatment is determined by exactly what is causing the illness in their body.

-If this is your first visit, make sure to finish your intake questionnaire at least 24 hours before your visit so the doctor has time to review.
-Before follow-up visits, take a few moments to jot down your questions, along with any changes in symptoms you have noticed.
-It is very common for patients to forget their questions, or to mention a change in symptoms, even when asked.
+For your initial consultation, make sure to finish your intake questionnaire at least 24 hours before your visit.
+Complete your labs as soon as possible.
+Before follow-up visits, make sure to fill out your weekly check-in report, and take a few moments to jot down your questions.
 Dr. Tremblay will ask at the beginning of each visit if you have things you want to make sure are discussed, and this is a good time to mention the notes you have jotted down.
-If recommended, fulfill lab requests within 1-3 days after your appointment to ensure results are available by your follow up visit.
-Schedule your follow up appointment promptly to stay on track with your healing plan and reserve your visit time.
+Schedule your follow up appointments promptly to stay on track with your healing plan and reserve your ideal visit time.

-here is no fee for appointments cancelled with minimum 24 hours notice using the online scheduling service or by phone.
+There is no fee for appointments cancelled with minimum 36 hours notice using the online scheduling service or by phone.
 Appointments cancelled with less than 24 hours notice will be billed a $50 cancellation fee.
 No shows without cancellation notice will be billed a $100 fee.